anirbanbasu/ollama-downloader/README.md

-│ list-models         Lists all available models in the Ollama library.       │ │ list-tags           Lists all tags for a specific model.                    │ │ model-download      Downloads a specific Ollama model with the given tag.   │ │ hf-list-models      Lists all available models from Hugging Face that can   │ │                     be downloaded into Ollama.                              │ │ hf-list-tags        Lists all available quantisations as tags for a Hugging │ │                     Face model that can be downloaded into Ollama.
+│ list-models         Lists all available models in the Ollama library.       │ │ list-tags           Lists all tags for a specific model.                    │ │ model-download      Downloads a specific Ollama model with the given tag.   │ │ hf-list-models      Lists available models from Hugging Face that can be    │ │                     downloaded into Ollama.                                 │ │ hf-list-tags        Lists all available quantisations as tags for a Hugging │ │                     Face model that can be downloaded into Ollama.
 Note     │ │                     that these are NOT the same as Hugging Face model tags. │